lexaoleksenko/FinalProject/README.md

 # Installation

-1. To install this project, simply clone the repository with the command `git clone` + SSH.
+1. To install this project, simply clone the repository with the command `git clone` + `SSH`.
 2. We create two terminals: First: For the root folder.
    Second: For client folder.
 3. Run the command `npm install` in each terminal.